-When Catholics were forbidden to consume meat on Fridays, and during Lent, fish was the obligatory option.
-Before Columbus stepped on American soil, the Basques had already established an important fishing fleet that traveled to present-day Canadian waters in search of the valuable fish.
+When Catholics were forbidden to eat meat on Fridays, and during Lent, fish was the obligatory option.
+Before Columbus set foot in the New World, the Basques had already established a large fishing fleet that traveled to present-day Canadian waters in search of the valuable fish.
 Salted cod thus became the official dish of the Lenten season, and one of the pillars of Iberian cuisine.

-Given the ease of transport and the duration of salted fish in storage, this made it an easy item to use in long trips by sea.
-And so came the cod to our country.
-From American waters to Spain, and back to America.
-Cod became later one of the pillars of the “triangular” trade with America, where in one direction cod was transported, and in other slaves.
+The ease of transport and the duration of salted fish in storage made it an easy item to use during long sea voyages.
+And that's how cod arrived in our country.
+From American waters to Spain, and then back to America.
+Cod later became one of the pillars of the "triangular" trade with America: cod was transported in one direction and enslaved Africans in another.
 A food with a history of blood, sweat, and tears.

-Today there are no more strict restrictions for Catholics, nor is the country universally Catholic, but cod remains popular, and this dish is still a tradition of Dominican Lent.
+These days there are no more strict restrictions for Catholics, nor is the country universally Catholic, but cod remains popular, and this dish is still a Dominican Lenten tradition.

 - 2 lb [0.9 kg] of salted dried codfish